 BSP Cash payment flow

 The Cash sales scenario is used by agencies operating on the merchant model.
-This means that the agent negotiates net rates from carriers and adds markups to form a final price.
-Then the agent, being a merchant of record, receives payments directly from customers and remits the amount due to the suppliers via the BSP.
+This means the agent negotiates net rates with carriers and adds markups to form a final price.
+Then the agent, being a merchant of record, receives payments directly from customers and remits the amounts due to suppliers via the BSP.

 Here’s the usual flow of travel agents booking air tickets through a GDS and settling payments via the BSP Cash payment option.